At Wessex Fertility we use a process called ‘vitrification’ to freeze sperm, eggs and embryos.

 Vitrification has improved the outcomes of embryo freezing.
 It’s now a very reliable practice, yielding success rates as high as those achieved with fresh embryos.

 Occasionally, it may be decided to vitrify all the embryos in a cycle, and postpone embryo transfer.
 We do this to help prevent ovarian hyperstimulation syndrome (OHSS).
-If this is the best course of action for the individual being treated, the embryos are thawed and replaced in a subsequent cycle, free of charge (medication is chargeable).
-If there are suitable embryos for freezing this will incur an additional fee which includes storage for 12 months.
+If this is the best course of action for the individual being treated, the embryos are thawed and replaced in a subsequent cycle.

 We can use vitrification to successfully freeze eggs immediately after the collection procedure.
 This is important for women who would like to store eggs before undergoing chemo- or radiotherapy, or other treatments that might affect their fertility in the future.